po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!

-* Use the prompts and talking points below to review the following key (🔑) points:
+* Use the prompts and talking points (🔑) below to review the following key points:

-  * ✔️ In one activity we started from scratch by creating a `package.json` file using `npm init`
+  * ✔️ `npm init`

-  * ✔️ In the other activity we used the existing `package.json` to install the dependencies already outlined in the file.
+  * ✔️ `package.json`

+  * ✔️ `npm install --save-dev`

-* Open the [init](../../../../01-Class-Content/09-NodeJS/01-Activities/18-Stu-Package-npm/init/README.md) readme in your IDE and explain the following:
+* Open `18-Stu-Package-npm/init/README.md` in your IDE and explain the following:

-  * We start out here by running `npm init -y`, which will generate the `package.json` file.
-Optionally, we can run the command without the `-y` flag to allow for more custom responses.
+  * 🔑We start by running `npm init -y`, which will generate the `package.json` file.
+Optionally, we can run the command without the `-y` flag to allow for more custom responses, as shown in the following example:

     ```sh
     npm init -y
     npm install inquirer --save
     ```

-  * 🔑  The second command will install inquirer and also add the package, inquirer, to our dependency list in `package.json`
+  * 🔑  The second command will install `inquirer` and also add the package, `inquirer`, to the dependency list in `package.json`.

-* Open [package](../../../../01-Class-Content/09-NodeJS/01-Activities/18-Stu-Package-npm/package/README.md) in your IDE and explain the following:
+* Open `18-Stu-Package-npm/package/README.md` in your IDE and explain the following:

-  * This exercise has us simply run the install command, because as you can see the `package.json` already exists for this project.
-Furthermore, this file contains "inquirer" as a dependency.
+  * This exercise has us simply run the `install` command, because as you can see, the `package.json` already exists for this project.
+Furthermore, this file contains `inquirer` as a dependency.
+See the following example:

     ```sh
     npm install